(Recent clients: P&G, Hubspot, Argenta, Nexxworks etc.)

 - the many ways somebody might process information (and behave) "differently", using analogies from my work with AI (and, why you should't be insulted if I don't pass on your "greetings")

-- the strengths this cognitive power can bring, and how this might have driven the innovation in technology (and why you wouldn't have your fancy iPhone without it).
+- the strengths this cognitive power can bring, and how this might have driven the

 - the bias I meet too often (no, I can not draw a city after viewing it from a helicopter)